vsr83/OrbitsGL/README.md

 Orbit can be initialized from Keplerian Elements from the "Keplerian Elements" folder via selection of the Override checkbox.
 This will generate the current OSV.
 The OSV can be converted to a TLE as described above.

-## Attribution for the Maps and Textures
+## Attributions

-The JSON Earth map has been generated from [Natural Earth Data](https://www.naturalearthdata.com/) via the website [https://geojson-maps.ash.ms/](https://geojson-maps.ash.ms/).
+1. The JSON Earth map has been generated from [Natural Earth Data](https://www.naturalearthdata.com/) via the website [https://geojson-maps.ash.ms/](https://geojson-maps.ash.ms/).

-The Earth day and night textures are from the Solar System Scope [website](https://www.solarsystemscope.com/textures/).
+2. The Earth day and night textures are from the Solar System Scope [website](https://www.solarsystemscope.com/textures/).
+3. The search bar is implemented with [autoComplete.js](https://tarekraafat.github.io/autoComplete.js/#/).
+See license at [https://github.com/vsr83/OrbitsGL/tree/main/imports/LICENSE.autoComplete.txt](imports/LICENSE.autoComplete.txt).
+The CSS style file has been modified.
+4. The controllers have been implemented with [dat.gui](https://github.com/dataarts/dat.gui).
+See license at [https://github.com/vsr83/OrbitsGL/tree/main/imports/LICENSE.dat.gui.txt](imports/LICENSE.dat.gui.txt).
+5. The SGP4 propagation has been implemented with the [satellite.js](https://github.com/shashwatak/satellite-js).
+See license at [https://github.com/vsr83/OrbitsGL/tree/main/imports/LICENSE.satellite.js.txt](imports/LICENSE.satellite.js.txt.txt).